arumullayaswanth/Kubernetes/12-volumes/dynamic_volume_provision/README.md

 ### ✅ Manual Installation of EBS CSI Driver on EKS

+This guide explains how to install the Amazon EBS CSI Driver manually using the AWS Console.
+#### 📌 Prerequisites
+- A running EKS cluster
+- kubectl configured to connect to your cluster
+- IAM permissions to modify EKS and IAM roles

 #### 1. Navigate to EKS Cluster in AWS Console
 - Go to the **AWS Console**.
 - Select **EKS** from the services.